Mysskin

-Shanmugha Raja, known professionally as Mysskin (/ˈmɪʃkɪn/), is an Indian film director, screenwriter, lyricist, playback singer, actor, film producer and composer.
+Shanmugha Raja, known professionally as Mysskin (/ˈmɪʃkɪn/), is an Indian filmmaker, actor and musician.
 He made his directorial debut in 2006 with Chithiram Pesuthadi.
 His subsequent films Anjathe (2008), Nandalala (2010) and Onaayum Aattukkuttiyum (2013) and Pisaasu (2014) received critical acclaim.
-He made his acting debut with Nandalala (2010), where he portrayed a mentally disabled man.
+He made his acting debut with Nandalala, where he portrayed a mentally disabled man.

 Early life

 Shanmugha Raja chose Mysskin as his assumed name, inspired by Prince Myshkin, the protagonist in Fyodor Dostoevsky's novel The Idiot.
 His schooling was in Tamil.
 He is an avid book reader.